aquilesfalcaoo/aquilesfalcaoo/README.md

 ### Hi there, I am Aquiles 👋

 I'm graduating in Information Systems, and studying the Front-End development part.
-And now I'm looking for opportunities in the development area.
-I would like to be part of a company where I can have an opportunity to develop my potential.
-I believe that with my knowledge, skills and competences, I can also contribute to personal growth.
+And now i'm looking for opportunities in the development area.
+I would like to be part of a company where i can have an opportunity to develop my potential.
+I believe that with my knowledge, skills and competences, i can also contribute to personal growth.

 - 👩‍🎓 Technologist in Graphic Design...
 - 📚 Graduating in Information Systems